 You need a unit that can go for weeks without use yet maintains a charge that enables the machine to achieve the desired suction levels within seconds.

 3. Does the device have features that prevent mishaps?

-Emergency medical responders work in hectic environments and need to be able to focus on patients, not equipment.
-Is there a tubing strap to ensure that all your supplies are readily available?
+Emergency medical responders work in hectic environments and need to be able to focus on patients rather than equipment.
+Is there a tubing strap to ensure all your supplies are readily available?
 Is the canister inside a holder that will protect it from the rigors of field use?
-Unless you have specific vacuum requirements for procedures and intend to dial in specific vacuum levels, consider a device with a two position ‘no look’ regulator.
+Unless you have specific vacuum requirements for procedures and intend to dial in specific vacuum levels, consider a device with a two-position ‘no look’ regulator.

 4. How responsive is the device?

 Controls that respond at the touch of a finger and the slight turn of a knob can save precious seconds.
 Test the unit you are considering.
 Will the controls be easily functional in the field?

 5. How long can the device run continuously?